 Compulsions are repetitive behaviors or mental acts that a person feels driven to perform in response to an obsession.
 The behaviors typically prevent or reduce a person's distress related to an obsession temporarily, and they are thenmore likely to do the same in the future.
 Compulsions may be excessive responses that are directly related to an obsession (such as excessive hand washing due to the fear of contamination) or actions that are completely unrelated to the obsession.
 In the most severe cases, a constant repetition of rituals may fill the day, making a normal routine impossible.

 - Excessive or ritualized hand washing, showering, brushing teeth, or toileting

 - Ordering or arranging things in a particular way

-- Repeatedly checking locks, switches, or appliances
+- Repeatedly checking locks, switches, appliances, doors, etc.

 - Constantly seeking approval or reassurance

-Patients with OCD who receive appropriate treatment commonly experience an increased improved quality of life and improved functioning.
+Patients with OCD who receive appropriate treatment commonly experience increased quality of life and improved functioning.
 Treatment may improve an individual's ability to function at school and work, develop and enjoy relationships, and pursue leisure activities.